Last Updated July 24, 2019

 Below are opinions from Dr. DeLuca and Dr. Sathivel, who are leading scientists in their fields.

 Dr. Sathivel’s Response

 Dr. Sathivel is an expert in the area of fish oil processing.
 We have consulted and been taught by him for many years.

 Dear Mr. Wetzel,

-The Alaskan Pollock industry is a multimillion dollar industry.
-The nutritional quality of Pollack fillets is very high and like other fish.
+The Alaskan pollock industry is a multimillion dollar industry.
+The nutritional quality of pollock fillets is very high and like other fish.
 Pollock is mainly used for surimi production and for fish sandwiches.
 It can also be used for producing fish fingers.

 Pictures: Frozen cod livers for extracting cod liver oil

 Almost all animal fats are recovered by rendering, whereas vegetable oils are obtained by crushing/pressing or solvent extraction or both.
 In general, rendering can be conducted under a wet or dry condition.
 Wet rendering is carried out with large amounts of water.
 The fat cell walls are broken down by steam under pressure until they are partially liquefied and the released fat floats to the surface of the water.
 Separated fat is removed by skimming or by centrifugal methods.
 Wet rendering is a universal process and used in most of the fish oil industry.